FalcarDE/aurumbanking-backend/docs/README.md

 Backend for the AurumBanking-Banking App.

-ere, you can find detailed information about our project, covering both the app and its backend components.
+Here, you can find detailed information about our project, covering both the app and its backend components.

+# Note of Thanks

+**We would like to express my heartfelt thanks to you, Professor Avemarg, for your help, support, and the time you dedicated to me during the development of our project.
+Your expert advice and suggestions have significantly contributed to the success of this work.**